Alaska Airlines ‘Gift of Travel’ helps hero donor reach his 50th state

 Regional Vice President of Hawai‘i, Alaska Airlines

-Hawaiian Airlines employees will take part in this crucial cause by donating blood on June 12 when the Blood Bank of Hawai‘i sends a donor vehicle to the Hawaiian Airlines headquarters in Honolulu.
+Hawaiian Airlines CEO Joe Sprague, along with approximately 60 employees, took part in the crucial cause by giving blood.
+On June 12, the Blood Bank of Hawai‘i sent a donor vehicle to the Hawaiian Airlines headquarters in Honolulu.
 Hawaiian Airlines has a longstanding partnership with the Blood Bank of Hawai‘i a HawaiianMiles charity organization to ensure the timely and regular transport of blood supply across the islands.

 “We are grateful for the vital role Hawaiian Airlines plays in Hawai‘i’s healthcare infrastructure, ensuring that neighbor island residents can both contribute to and rely on a stable, statewide blood supply.
 No other airline enables the consistent interisland transport of blood the way Hawaiian Airlines Cargo does.
 Mahalo to both Hawaiian Airlines and Alaska Airlines for their partnership in helping save lives across our state,” said Dr. Kim-Anh Nguyen, CEO of Blood Bank of Hawai‘i.